Quick Answer: There’s no no annual inspection needed in Western Australia to maintain your vehicle licence.

 Important Notes and Resources:

-• It’s always recommended to consult a licensed workshop performing the inspection to understand their specific process.
+- It’s always recommended that a vehicle owner consult a licensed workshop performing the inspection to understand their specific process.

 Written By